MyCoke: Minigames

 Carol Kruse, vice president of Global Interactive Marketing at Coca-Cola, stated in an interview that "to evolve Coke Studios we needed a digital partner that offered technology and capabilities that we didn’t have".
 She further stated that "There.com’s digital platform offered more flexibility and creativity to develop a more lifelike world through which we can deliver greater and more varied content."

 The virtual world was officially shut down on March 9, 2010.

 On May 18, 2011, Michael Wilson announced that There.com will be re-opening, on the There.com homepage.
 All previous members will have access to their old avatars.

+Fan remake

+Decibel.fun is a fan recreation.
+It is being developed to be as close as possible to how Coke Studios felt back when it closed in 2007.